Mālama Honua Declarations

 On the first visit of Hōkūleʻa and it’s crew to American Sāmoa the government there marked the historic landing with this proclamation.
 The document resolves to “join the family of the world whom Hōkūleʻa has inspired and declare our commitment to care for each other and the natural and cultural environments within which we live.”
 The proclamation acknowledges the need to be good stewards of one another and of the natural and cultural environment for the longevity of the Samoan culture and way of life.

 White House Under Secretary of State for Economic Growth, Energy, and the Environment Catherine Novelli visited Hawaii’s iconic voyaging canoe and presented a “message in a bottle” from Secretary of State John Kerry.
-Hōkūleʻa is set to deliver this message on June 8, 2016 to the United Nations for World Oceans Day.
-The message addresses the Our Ocean conference hosted by Secretary of State Kerry scheduled for September of this year.
+Hōkūleʻa delivered this message on June 8, 2016 to the United Nations for World Oceans Day.
+The message addressed the Our Ocean Conference hosted by Secretary of State Kerry.

 This initiative led by Hawaiʻi’s Harold KL Castle Foundation brings together individuals and organizations from all sectors to increase the health of Hawaiʻi’s oceans by the time the Worldwide Voyage and its return to Hawai’i in 2017.
 Committed government entities, hotels and corporations, schools, and individuals have signed the Promise to Pae’aina.